Tropical Marble Popsicles Coconut Mango

 Coconut milk and ripe mango create striking marbled popsicles bursting with tropical taste.
 Vegan and gluten-free.

-15 min
+15 minutes

-Total Time
+Overall Time

-15 min
+15 minutes

-Recipe Category: All-American Desserts
+Recipe Type All-American Desserts

-Cuisine Type: Tropical Fusion
+Cuisine Type Tropical Fusion

-→ Coconut Base
+Coconut Base

 01 400 ml full-fat coconut milk